Selected Faculty Publications

 Co-authorship: Bodies in Tension: Reflecting on Entangled Geographies (2021).
 Journal of Creative Geography, University of Arizona.

-Forthcoming Textbook: Connections: Developing an Anthropological Perspective.
+Forthcoming Anthropology Textbook: Connections: Developing an Anthropological Perspective.
+(SAGE)

 Best, Amy L. 2022.
 “The Role of Status in Bullying: On Murray Milner's Freaks, Geeks and Cool Kids.”
 The Sociology of Bullying: Power, Status, and Aggression Among Adolescents: Toward a Sociology of Bullying.
 Ed.
 Christopher Donoghue.
 New York: NewYork University Press.